 Certain groups are less likely to be bumped due to overbooking.
 Frequent flyers, the elderly, and families with young children are all unlikely to be denied boarding, as are people with disabilities and unaccompanied minors.
 Some airlines claim passengers are bumped according to a computer program.
 However, belonging to one of these groups will likely improve your chances of taking off.

 Business travelers, who are often traveling on tight schedules to get from A to B, are not exempt from being bumped from flights.
-That’s why it’s a good idea to use a travel management company—they’ll support you when things go wrong.
+That’s why it’s a good idea to use a travel management company (TMC)—they’ll support you when things go wrong.

 TravelPerk offers flexible business travel that allows you to cancel whenever without losing what you paid for the ticket.
 It’s called FlexiPerk, and it saves you 40% more on average than traditional flexible fares—a huge benefit considering 2020.